anodejs/anodejs/docs/DEVENV_SETUP.md

 Copy development environment logging configuration from https://github.com/anodejs/sample-cluster/blob/master/rebus/log.json to ```rebus``` directory of the ```master``` branch of the cluster repository.

-In addition to Azure table logging transport, the configuration for development environment lists settings for the console transport, which lets you see logs live in console window.
+In addition to Azure table logging transport, the configuration for development environment lists settings for the console transport, which write the logs live, in the console window.

 # Developers guide

 By a few simple steps each developer can install ANODE on his development computer.

-While on Azure ANODE system takes care of automatic deployment in accordance to farm administrator settings, on developer's computer the computer owner himself plays the role of farm administrator.
-The deployment system is not invoked in development environment.
-The developer himself installs ANODE system and application repositories according to his/her needs.
+While on Azure, ANODE system takes care of automatic deployment in accordance to farm administrator settings, on developer's computer the computer owner himself plays the role of the farm administrator.
+The deployment system is not invoked in the development environment.
+The developer installs ANODE system and application repositories according to his/her needs.

 ## Clone repositories

 To execute ANODE on the local host, one needs to clone system and cluster repositories and to place them in a certain way next to each other.

-Create a directory for ANODE on your computer.
+Create a directory for ANODE.
 Let's assume you chose it to be ```c:\anode```.

 Clone ANODE system into ```__system``` directory.
 Clone the cluster repository into ```cluster``` directory.
-The naming of directories is important and it shouldn't be altered.
+The naming of these directories is important and it shouldn't be altered.

-Keep current branch of the cluster repository to be ```master```.
-This branch is reserved for development environment.
+Keep the current branch of the cluster repository to be ```master```.
+This branch is reserved for the development environment.

 ## Clone applications repositories

-Consult your ANODE administrator about deployment policy that governs the namespace reserved for application repositories.
+Consult ANODE cluster administrator about deployment policy that governs the namespace reserved for application repositories.
 In most cases, application repositories are placed next to the system repository.
-For example, in our example, you will clone applicaiton repository ```rrr``` into ```c:\anode\rrr```
+For example, in this ANODE setup manual example, the application repository ```rrr``` should be cloned into ```c:\anode\rrr```

 ## Create applications metadata